-The color of your car has a lot to do with how much money you’ll get for it, according to an automotive report.
+The color of your car can make a $5,000 difference in how much you sell it for, according to a new automotive report.

 Which Colors Help and Hurt Your Car?